Accepting new patients soon!

 The two main treatments for OCD are psychotherapy and medicine.
 Often, a mix of both treatments is most effective.
 At Bell Health, we will provide a thorough evaluation that will serve as the basis for your individualized treatment plan.

-Bipolar disorder is a mental health condition marked by swings between high and low moods.
-Depressive episodes bring sadness and loss of interest, while manic or hypomanic episodes involve elevated mood, high energy, or irritability, affecting sleep, behavior, and thinking.
+Common symptoms include depressive episodes, bringing sadness and loss of interest, while manic or hypomanic episodes involve elevated mood, high energy, or irritability, affecting sleep, behavior, and thinking.
 Mood swings can be occasional or frequent, with some people experiencing mixed symptoms or long stable periods in between.

 The main treatments for bipolar disorder include medicine and psychotherapy.
 At Bell Health, we will create an individualized treatment plan based on your needs, which may include medication, psychotherapy, or lifestyle changes.